janwvjaarsveld/neovimcraft.nvim/README.md

    :NeovimcraftTags
    ```

-2. Select a tag to view plugins associated with it.
+2. Select a tag to view plugins filtered by that tag.

 ## From Telescope Extension